Psychological therapies for dementia: Stimulation-oriented treatments

-Another study that was done in 2010 by London College that tested the efficacy of the Cognitive Stimulation Therapy.
-Participants were tested using a Mini Mental State Examination to test their level of cognitive ability and see if they qualified as a demented patient to be included in the study.
+Another study from 2010 by London College tested the efficacy of cognitive stimulation therapy.
+Participants were tested using an MMSE to test their level of cognitive ability and determine whether they qualified to be included in the study.
 The participants had to have no other health problems allowing for the experiment to have accurate internal validity.
-The results clearly showed that those who were given the Cognitive Stimulation Therapy did significantly better on all memory tasks than those that did not receive the therapy.
-Out of the eleven memory tasks that were given ten of the memory tasks were improved by the therapeutic group.
-This is another study that supports the efficacy of CST, demonstrating that the elderly that have dementia greatly benefit from this treatment..
-Just like it was tested in the 2006 study, the improvement of the participants' cognitive abilities can ultimately improve their daily lives since it helps with social influences being able to speak, remember words etc.
+The results clearly showed that those who were given cognitive stimulation therapy did significantly better on all memory tasks than those that did not receive the therapy.
+Out of the eleven memory tasks that were given, ten of the memory tasks were improved by the therapeutic group.
+The study demonstrated that patients with dementia benefit significantly from CST.
+As in the 2006 study, the improvement of the participants' cognitive abilities can ultimately improve their daily lives since it helps with activities such as being able to speak and remember words.

-In July 2015 UK NHS trials were reported of a robot seal from Japan being in the management of distressed and disturbed behaviour in dementia patients.
-"Paro", which has some artificial intelligence has the ability to "learn" and remember its own name.
-It can also learn the behaviour that results in a pleasing stroking response and repeat it.
-The robot was being evaluated in a joint project involving Sheffield Health and Social Care NHS Foundation Trust and the University of Sheffield.
+In July 2015, the Sheffield Health & Social Care NHS Foundation Trust and the University of Sheffield in the UK undertook trials on the use of a robot seal from Japan in the management of distressed dementia patients.
+The seal, named "Paro", has some artificial intelligence and can "learn" its own name and repeat behaviours.